snimu/mask/README.md

 I can see three potential benefits from this:

-1. Forcing the model to learn to distinguish between a fw and bw causal mask, and adjust properly, may serve as a form of dataset augmentation that effectively increases the data diversity
+1. Forcing the model to learn to distinguish between a fw and bw causal mask, and adjust properly, may serve as a form of **dataset augmentation** that effectively increases the data diversity.
+    This is similar to the different pre-training tasks from [Yi Tay et al.'s UL2](https://arxiv.org/abs/2205.05131) (it is probably worse, but could be 1. an additional task that makes sense to sprinkle in in small amounts, and 2. simpler to apply in finetuning of already pre-trained, causal LLMs).
-2. If your limiting factor for computation is data ingestion (like I've read it is for Cerebras, for example), ingesting the data once, then calculating the loss on both the fw and bw mask could lead to higher utilization of your accelerator
+2. If your limiting factor for computation is **data ingestion** (like I've read it is for Cerebras, for example), ingesting the data once, then calculating the loss on both the fw and bw mask could lead to higher utilization of your accelerator.
+I don't know if this is very relevant, but I wanted to mention it anyway.
-3. A ColBERT replacement.
-That uses BERT-style masking, but the best open models use forward masking.
-    I thought it might make sense to enable those powerful models to also do the bw masking necessary to take, for example, footnotes into account
+3. This could potentially be used to finetune causal LLMs into **BERT-alternatives**.

+    Normally, causal language models aren't so great for encoder-only tasks like RAG, because some tokens may have relevant references pointing to them in later instead of earlier tokens, which will be ignored at that point.
+    For example, a footnote might come after the token in question, but be very important for interpreting it.
+    A fully causal model ignores those later tokens; but if we can do a forward pass with the fw task and one with the bw task, and then combine the resulting embeddings somehow, we can include the context from all tokens.

+    Again, UL2 is likely better for this, but training on a bw task can probably be applied in finetuning to already-existing, fully causal models.
+    So this might enable ColBERT-style late-interaction RAG with extremely high-quality models over potentially very long contexts.

 I have tested point 1 for now, and the results, while negative at the scales I trained at, show a promising scaling trend.
 I suspect that this actually works well!